Terradue/doc-tep-geohazards/source/tutorials/rss_snap_s1_coin.rst

 ==========

 The orbit state vectors provided in the metadata of a SAR product are generally not accurate and can be refined with the precise orbit files which are available days-to-weeks after the generation of the product.

 The orbit file provides accurate satellite position and velocity information.
 Based on this information, the orbit state vectors in the abstract metadata of the product are updated.
 A more accurate satellite position and velocity information ensure a better accuracy in the images terrain correction processing.

 For Sentinel-1 the following orbit files can be applied:

-	* **Sentinel Precise** (default value).
+	- **Sentinel Precise** (default value).
 Precise orbits are produced a few weeks after acquisition.
-	* **Sentinel Restituted**.
+	- **Sentinel Restituted**.
 Less accurate than Precise but available sooner than the Precise.

 **For this run leave the Sentinel Restituted (Auto Download) default value**.

 Azimuth and Range coherence window size
 =======================================

 The input parameters are size of the shifting window for the coherence estimation.
-The window size is defined, in both azimuth and range directions.
+The window size is defined, in both azimuth and range directions:

-* **Azimuth coherence window size**: leave **5** as the default value.
+	- **Azimuth coherence window size**: leave **5** as the default value.
-* **Range coherence window size**: leave **20** as the default value.
+	- **Range coherence window size**: leave **20** as the default value.

 DEM type
 ========

 Define the DEM source for the Back-Geocoding Coregistration and Terrain Correction processing.

 The **SRTM 3 Sec** (90 m of resolution) is used.

-NOTE: SRTM valid in the [-56 deg,+60 deg] range of latitudes.
+..
+NOTE:: SRTM valid in the [-56 deg,+60 deg] range of latitudes.

 Azimuth and Range Multilook factor
 ==================================

 Generally, a SAR original image appears speckled with inherent speckle noise.
 To reduce this inherent speckled appearance, several images are incoherently combined as if they corresponded to different looks of the same scene.
 This processing is generally known as multilook processing.
 As a result the multilooked image improves the image interpretability.

 The implemented multilooking technique is the spatial one, produced by space-domain averaging of a single look image.

-The selectable parameters are the number of azimuth and range looks.
+The selectable parameters are the number of azimuth and range looks:

-* **Azimuth Multilook factor**: leave **2** as the default value.
+	- **Azimuth Multilook factor**: leave **2** as the default value.
-* **Range Multilook factor**: leave **8** as the default value.
+	- **Range Multilook factor**: leave **8** as the default value.

 Pixel spacing in meters
 =======================